keyan-m/aiken-flat/README.md

 ## Running Tests

-Tests cover roundtrip tests for basic types, plus `Direction` and `Color` that we just looked at.
+Tests cover roundtrips for basic types, plus `Direction` and `Color` that we just looked at.

 1. (Optional) Run `aikup` to align your `aiken` version with the one stated in `aiken.toml` file here.